-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 Together they built a company that sells pumps on two continents and employs 1,200 people.
 While it manufactures in the US, Canada, and Europe, in 11 factories, Gorman sells its pumps in 140 countries on five continents.

-This sounds like a company whose' founders were "on trend" with today's environmental, social, and governance or ESG principles, ie "people, planet, profits".
+This sounds like a company whose founders were "on trend" with today's environmental, social, and governance or ESG principles, i.e. "people, planet, profits".
 But it's not actually surprising since the company was founded in a small Ohio town during the Great Depression and thus its founders believed in long-term and sustainable business practices.

 Gorman's pumps are used in various industrial applications making it a boring but beautiful industrial firm whose roots in the Depression explain its fanatical obsession with a fortress balance sheet and some of the most conservative approaches to debt seen in corporate America.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.